BiomedicalMachineLearning/DeepHis2Exp/README.md

 Note: You only need to change `exp_norm`, the options are `raw`, `log1p`, `lognorm`, and `norm`.

 ### Downstream task performance (spatial region detection)
+If you are interested in the clustering performance of predicted gene expression from seven models, you may check the [notebook](Figures/BC_visium_clustering.ipynb).

 We evaluated the performance of predicted gene expression on the clustering task.
 We regard the pathology annotations as ground truth, using the `ARI` and `NMI` as the metrics to evaluate the usefulness of predicted gene expressions.